46° F

 • When it snows, everyone heads to Badger Pass Ski Area in Yosemite in winter.
 Badger Pass has a little something for everyone.
 Downhill skiing and snowboarding, cross country routes, and snow tubing.
 Offers change depending on snow and staffing levels.
 Best to check the website before making any definite plans.

-• Ranger Programs are available year round.
+• Programs are available year round.
 The easiest place to check in the current edition of the Yosemite Guide or you can check Yosemite National Park’s online calendar of events.

 Winter Travel: Let’s talk about Tire Chains

-• What: Tire chains are devices that improve your vehicle’s traction.
-During certain winter conditions (snow and ice) they can be required by state and federal laws to have in your vehicle or on its tires.
+• What?
+Tire chains are devices that improve your vehicle’s traction in snowy/icy conditions.
+During certain winter conditions, visitors are required by federal and state laws to have them in your vehicle or on its tires.
+Tire chains come is a variety of sizes and styles; before venturing out, make sure yours fit the tires on your car.

-• Why: The use of tire chains helps reduce the number of accidents that occur during winter weather events.
+• Why?
+The use of tire chains helps reduce the number of accidents that occur during winter weather events.